bubba169/helium/docs/src/configuration.md

 ![Title field with customised label](img/title_field_label.png)

-## Configurable Objects
+## Base Classes

-Instead of repeating common configurations, we can instead extend a configurable object.
-All configurable elements have a base class that takes a configuration array and provides sensible defaults.
-To make use of these we can either set the value to just the configurable object class name or we can pass the object as the `base` option and supply any other options alongside.
+All configurable elements within Helium have a base class that takes a configuration array and provides sensible defaults.
+Helium provides a few of these for example with field types.
+To set the base class to something other than the default, we can either set config value to the base class name or we can pass the class name as the `base` option and supply any other options alongside.

 ```php
 'fields' => [